First Steps Towards a Runtime Analysis When Starting With a Good Solution: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Government of Russian Federation, grant number 08-08, and by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, in a joint call with Gaspard Monge Program for optimization, operations research and their interactions with data sciences.
+This work was supported by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, in a joint call with Gaspard Monge Program for optimization, operations research and their interactions with data sciences.

 }